Pine Mountain (Qld)

 The level of residential development activity in Pine Mountain is very low in comparison to the average area assessed nationally by AreaSearch

 Pine Mountain has recorded approximately five residential properties granted approval annually.
-Between the financial years 2021 and 2025, around twenty-five homes were approved, with a further five approved so far in the 2026 financial year.
-Despite population decline during this period, housing supply has remained adequate relative to demand, indicating a balanced market with good buyer choice.
+Between the financial years 2021 (FY-21) and 2025 (FY-25), around twenty-five homes were approved, with an additional five approved in FY-26 to date.
+Despite a falling population during this period, housing supply has remained adequate relative to demand, resulting in a well-balanced market with good buyer choice.

-The average construction cost of new homes is $390,000, slightly above the regional average, suggesting a focus on quality developments.
-This year, $449,000 in commercial development approvals have been recorded, predominantly for residential projects.
-Compared to Greater Brisbane, Pine Mountain has markedly lower building activity, with 76.0% below the regional average per person.
+New homes are being built at an average expected construction cost of $390,000, which is slightly above the regional average, indicating a focus on quality developments.
+In FY-26, $449,000 worth of commercial development approvals have been recorded, suggesting a predominantly residential focus.
+Compared to Greater Brisbane, Pine Mountain records significantly lower building activity, with 76.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established homes.
 Nationally, Pine Mountain's building activity is also lower, reflecting market maturity and possible development constraints.

-Recent development has been entirely comprised of detached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
-The estimated population per dwelling approval is 862 people, indicative of its quiet, low activity development environment.
-Population forecasts indicate Pine Mountain will gain sixty-one residents by 2041.
+Recent development has consisted entirely of detached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+The estimated population per dwelling approval is 862 people, indicating a quiet, low activity development environment.
+Population forecasts indicate Pine Mountain will gain fifty-three residents by 2041, based on the latest AreaSearch quarterly estimate.
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development